Azure Storage scalability and performance targets for storage accounts

 |Minimum file size for a file to be tiered||64 KiB||Yes|

-|Concurrent sync sessions||2 active sync sessions per processor or maximum of 8 active sync sessions per server.
+V3 agent: Two active sync sessions per processor or a maximum of eight active sync sessions per server.

 Azure Queue storage scale targets

-|Max size of single queue||500 TiB|
+|Maximum size of a single queue||500 TiB|

-|Max size of a message in a queue||64 KiB|
+|Maximum size of a message in a queue||64 KiB|

-|Max number of stored access policies per queue||5|
+|Maximum number of stored access policies per queue||5|

-|Maximum request rate per storage account||20,000 messages per second assuming 1 KiB message size|
+|Maximum request rate per storage account||20,000 messages per second, which assumes a 1-KiB message size|

-|Target throughput for single queue (1 KiB messages)||Up to 2000 messages per second|
+|Target throughput for a single queue (1-KiB messages)||Up to 2,000 messages per second|

 Azure Table storage scale targets

-|Max size of single table||500 TiB|
+|Maximum size of a single table||500 TiB|

-|Max size of a table entity||1 MiB|
+|Maximum size of a table entity||1 MiB|

-|Max number of properties in a table entity||255 (including 3 system properties: PartitionKey, RowKey and Timestamp)|
+|Maximum number of properties in a table entity||255, which includes three system properties: PartitionKey, RowKey, and Timestamp|

-|Max number of stored access policies per table||5|
+|Maximum number of stored access policies per table||5|

-|Maximum request rate per storage account||20,000 transactions per second (assuming 1 KiB entity size)|
+|Maximum request rate per storage account||20,000 transactions per second, which assumes a 1-KiB entity size|

-|Target throughput for single table partition (1 KiB entities)||Up to 2000 entities per second|
+|Target throughput for a single table partition (1 KiB-entities)||Up to 2,000 entities per second|